 - Head massages are your best friend: You may experience some discomfort and irritation on your scalp from time to time owing to your dreadlocks weighing down heavily.
 To combat this, massage your scalp for at least 5-10 minutes daily before going to sleep.
 This can be especially relaxing if you can get a friend to do it to you!

-Now that you know how to dreadlock your hair and how to maintain them to look their best, what are you waiting for?!
+Now that you know how to make dreadlocks at home and how to maintain them to look their best, what are you waiting for?!
 Go ahead and rock those dreads like no tomorrow!
 Have any more questions?
 Leave a comment below and we’ll sort you out!

 Latest posts by Arshiya Syeda (see all)